 4. Get Up and Stretch!

-Stretching daily is important, but most people think of stretching as a warm-up or post-workout routine.
-Instead, create a habit to stretch more often than once or twice a day.
-Taking breaks to stretch can provide back pain relief, improve posture, and combat fatigue.
-You can learn more about the benefits of stretching here.
-It’s recommended that we take a short break for every hour spent sitting, but sometimes hourly breaks are impossible to manage when faced with a busy work day.
-As an alternative, try taking three stretch breaks during the day: one in the morning, one at lunch, and one in the evening.
+Stretching daily is important, but most most people think of stretching as a warm-up or post-workout routine.
+Instead, make stretching a daily habit.
+Take frequent breaks to stretch to help relieve tension, improve posture, and reduce fatigue.
+To develop a successful stretching routine, start small by taking three stretch breaks during the day to start: one in the morning, one at noon, and one in the evening.
 Set a timer to remind yourself it’s time to get up and stretch.
-Below are three stretches you can do to help eliminate some of the aches and pains of excessive sitting.

 Hip Flexor Stretch